NurulloMahmud/eduon-clone/README.md

 # eduon-clone
+## This project is currently in development process
-eduon.uz clone for course project
+eduon.uz API clone for course project